Arthur Mee: Death and legacy

 He died in London aged 67.
 His books continued to be published after his death, most notably The King's England, a guide to the counties of England.
 Mee's works were successful abroad.
 The Children's Encyclopædia was translated into Chinese and sold well in the United States under the title The Book of Knowledge.

-Mee exhibited a number of prejudices in his writing, notably anti-Catholic and anti-intellectual (which may best be illustrated by his treatment of Alexander of Hales in the Gloucestershire volume of the 'King's England').
-His writing dwells on the casualties of the Great War.
+Mee exhibited a number of prejudices in his writing, notably anti-Catholic and anti-intellectual (which may best be illustrated by his treatment of Alexander of Hales in the Gloucestershire volume of the The King's England).
+His writing dwells on the casualties of the First World War.